 - New systems or major function blocks delivered through major programs or projects.

 - Routine minor enhancements in the form of Business as Usual (BAU) change requests.

 - Minor defect fixes in the form of Business as Usual (BAU) service requests.

 The ultimate objective of Enterprise Release Management is to control the flow of change into production.
 Enterprise Release Management is an essential function for all organisations that are continually implementing substantial IT programs or are on a path of continuous improvement.
 Growing and dynamic companies will continual adjust their IT systems to ensure they are aligned to customer acquisition, customer service and other growth prospects.
-Release Management is not an essentially function for static IT organizations.
+As such, the Release Management process is not an essential function for static IT organizations.

 Enterprise Release Management Success Factors

 At the end of the day, there are a myriad of factors that contribute to the success or failure of your Enterprise Release Management.
 That being said, over the course of many year, a lot of experience, and data review, I've isolated 8 Key Performance Indicators that predict Release Management success.
 These are: